We want everyone who visits our website to be able to access the full range of services available, regardless of their skill or technology.

 Technical information about this website’s accessibility

-Digital Durham is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Durham County Council is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Under the Equality Act 2010 we must ensure we do not unlawfully discriminate in our service delivery and make reasonable adjustments for people with disabilities where necessary.
 We are constantly working to improve the accessibility and usability of our site.